 She has wide experience in legal consultancy for Dutch ministries and the European Commission in Central and Eastern Europe and teaches regularly on EU institutional law, EU external relations, enlargement and WTO law in the Netherlands, Central and Eastern Europe and Southeast Asia and China.
 Since 1999, she is a visiting guest professor for International Economic Law at the M.A.
 European Studies of the Chulalongkorn University in Bangkok, Thailand and since 2005 teaches a Jean Monnet Module on EU External Relations at Maastricht University.

-She is IUS Commune programme coordinator of the research programme Integration, Differentiation and Flexibility: New Perspectives on EU Law and Policy.
-Andrea is a scholar of the Maastricht Centre for European Lawand a member of the Ius Commune Research School.
-She is member of the editorial committee of Maastricht Journal of European and Comparative Law and Member of the board of CLEER (Centre of EU External relations law), a research activity and institution between the universities of Amsterdam, Twente, Ghent, Maastricht and the TMC Asser Institute on EU external relations law.
+She is co-directot of CERIM (Centre for European Research in Maastricht) and a scholar at the Maastricht Centre for European Law (MCEL).
+She is member of the editorial committee of Maastricht Journal of European and Comparative Law and Member of the board of CLEER (Centre of EU External relations law), a research activity and institution between the universities of Amsterdam, Groningen, Ghent, Maastricht and the TMC Asser Institute on EU external relations law.